Passports to be taken away from illegal drug users in Boris Johnson's new crackdown - ExBulletin

 Passports to be taken away from illegal drug users in Boris Johnson’s new crackdown

-The prime minister this week will launch a 10-year plan to tackle illegal drug-related crime, which will include scrapping passports and driving licenses for offenders, it has been learned.
+The prime minister this week will launch a 10-year plan to tackle illegal drug-related crime, which will include the abolition of passports and driving licenses for offenders, it has been learned.

 The crackdown will also include football-style travel bans, tougher penalties for drug traffickers and measures to break up County Lines gangs.

-The Sun reported that Boris Johnson will present ‘record’ funding for drug treatment and recovery services, with more money pledged for the 50 local authorities facing the worst drug problems, including Middlesbrough, Blackpool and Liverpool.
+The Sun reported that Boris Johnson will present record funding for drug treatment and recovery services, with more money pledged for the 50 local authorities struggling with the worst drug problems, including Middlesbrough, Blackpool and Liverpool.

 The first phase of the study, published in February last year, estimated that there were 300,000 opioid or crack users in England, and around one million people using cocaine per year.